AI

 unzip carbone.skill -d .github/skills/carbone

-Gemini CLI
+Gemini

-Install from the downloaded file:
+Install with the Gemini CLI from the downloaded file:

 gemini skills install carbone.skill